 GCG has completed many audits over the past 8 years in Australia and overseas.

 We treat the quality of our work very seriously, as such have a strict on-boarding process and internal processes for managing these projects.

-Our auditors are degree-qualified WHS professionals that have over 15 years of experience in auditing.
+Our auditors are degree and/or diploma qualified WHS professionals that have over 15 years of experience in auditing.